 For horses tapeworm testing Spring/Autumn

-The winter protocol varies slightly compared to the other seasons as we need to consider targeting encysted redworm.
+The winter protocol varies slightly compared to the other seasons as it’s the time of year when we need to consider encysted redworm in our programme, the potentially dangerous larval stage of the small redworm.

-- There are circumstances where a 5 day course of fenbendazole (Panacur Equine Guard) is more appropriate to treat encysted redworm where moxidectin is contra-indicated and for young horses under four who are also susceptible to roundworm infection.
+Moxidectin (Equest) is the preferred treatment for encysted redworm, particularly if targeting bots at the same time for most equines.
+As you considered tapeworm in the autumn the moxidectin + praziquantel is not required unless specifically advised.
+There are circumstances where a 5 day course of fenbendazole (Panacur Equine Guard) is more appropriate - where moxidectin is contra-indicated and for youngstock who are also susceptible to roundworm infection.

-- Horses on the high risk programme will worm count again later in the winter – in exceptional circumstances a second treatment for encysted redworm may be required.
+Horses on our high risk programme will worm count twice in the winter – in exceptional circumstances a second treatment for encysted redworm may be required.

 ⚠️ Moxidectin shouldn’t be given to underweight horses, foals under 4 months old (6.5 months if also combined with praziquantel) and isn’t licenced for donkeys.
 We also advise caution if using it in miniature Shetlands unless you can calculate dosage accurately.
 This is because the active ingredient is stored in body fat and these animals don’t have sufficient stores to take up the drug.